 Councillor Lindgren represents the City on the Dekker Centre for the Performing Arts Board, Table Mountain Regional Park, and Destination Battlefords.
 Councillor Lindgren is also a member of the Canadian Mental Health Association, Battlefords Board member outside of Council.

 Len Taylor – Councillor

 Len Taylor was elected to North Battleford City Council in 2016.
 As former City Councillor, Member of Parliament, MLA, and Cabinet Minister, Councillor Taylor has an understanding of North Battleford’s history, and a strong desire to ensure its citizens have a prosperous and secure future.

-A journalist, and manager, Len Taylor believes the municipality’s future depends on its Council being able to anticipate challenges and work with its citizens and all levels of government, organizations, and neighboring communities, including First Nations, to solve problems and make plans for future development.
+A journalist and manager, Len Taylor believes the municipality’s future depends on its Council being able to anticipate challenges and work with its citizens and all levels of government, organizations, and neighbouring communities, including First Nations, to solve problems and make plans for future development.

-Please feel free to contact Mayor Bater or Councillors individually, or click on the following link to send an email to all Mayor and Council.
+Please feel free to contact Mayor Gillan or Councillors individually, or click on the following link to send an email to all Mayor and Council.